dashpay/dips/deterministic-instantsend.md

 1. Take the LLMQ set that corresponds to the quorum cycle defined by cycle hash in the "islock" message.
 2. Calculate the RequestID from data in the "islock" message by calculating `SHA256("islock", inputCount, prevTxHash1, prevTxOut1, prevTxHash2, prevTxOut2, ...)`
 3. For each LLMQ of this quorum cycle’s set, calculate `SHA256(quorumType, quorumHash, requestId)`
-4. Sort the list of LLMQs based on the result of step 3 in ascending order.
+4. Sort the list of LLMQs based on the result of step 3 in ascending order
-5. Use the first entry of the sorted list as the responsible LLMQ.
+5. Use the first entry of the sorted list as the responsible LLMQ
 6. Create the SignID by calculating `SHA256(quorumHash, requestId, SHA256(version, txHash))`
-7. Use the public key of responsible LLMQ and verify the signature against the SignID.
+7. Use the public key of responsible LLMQ and verify the signature against the SignID

 Nodes receiving "islock" messages should verify them by using the above steps.
 Only `ISDLOCK` messages with valid signatures should be propagated further using the inventory system.